GianMicheleBravo/3D-extinciton-map-software-for-astronomy/README.md

 This function uses a 10kpc x 10kpc x 0.8 kpc extinction map and is centered at Earth, where it is assumed that the observer also is.
 This function is equal to **extinction(coords,largeMap)**.

 The advantages of the larger maps is that more stars are contained within them.
 The disadvantage is that precision is reduced and error is increased.

+To get values of extinction for spectroscopic observation, the following function can be used:
+## extinctionSpectroscopic( A_V , lambd, unit='meters' , fluxOutput = False ):
+A_V is the extinction in the V band, obtained i.e. by using the **extinction function.

+lambd is the wavelenght for which extinction is desired.
+Can be a single value or can be a list (or array) of wavelengths.

+unit = 'meter' is the unit in which the wavelength is given.
+Currently supported units are Ångström and nanometers.
+If no unit is given, it is assumed that the wavelength is given in meters.

+fluxOutput = False denotes wheter the output should be given in magnitudes of extinction, or, if set as True, in the factor of the light that reaches the observer.
+For example, a flux output of 0.3 means that 30% of the light from a star is not scattered by space dust and reaches the observer.

 ## info()
 Returns the current status of the script, showing which maps are loaded.